 Normally when you take a photo, you half depress the shutter, the camera grabs focus and locks, then you shoot.
 The problem with this method is your camera often locks focus on something other than your subject, putting your subject out of focus.

 The good news is you can control this completely simply by switching your camera to manual focus point selection mode.
-This enables you to choose the focal point that the camera uses to focus, and by choosing a focus point that sits on your subject, you ensure sharp focus exactly where you want it.
+This enables you to choose the focal point that the camera uses to focus, so then you can choose one that sits on your subject’s face, and get sharp focus exactly where you want it.

 The following article explains exactly how to do it.

 So assuming you read the article above… now you know how to toggle through your focus points to control where focus lands.
 Go you!
 It’s a total game changer isn’t it?!

 But what about this scenario… you frame the shot, choose your focus point, lock focus… then your little one moves!
 Maybe they’re just a wriggler, or maybe they’re a runner… but either way, your subject has themself on a different focal plane to where you focused, and now they’re blurry!

 In those situations you need the focus point you used to refocus if your subject moves… and that’s a thing!